 How long will the animal need to be in foster care?

-This can vary for each foster animal and the foster reason.
-This would be based off of medical conditions, health status, etc. We ask that when filling out a foster care application you provide us with any time restrictions you may have.
+This can vary for each foster animal and the foster animal, depending on the animal’s medical conditions, health status, and readiness for adoption.
+We ask that when filling out a foster care application you provide us with any time restrictions you may have.

 Will I need to give medicine to my foster animal?